xLightsSequencer/xLights/README.txt

-   -- bug (keith)  Change xSchedule to stop at the start of the end time rather than at the end of the end time minute -- bug (keith)  Fix crash adding models to groups -- bug (keith)  Fix models lose protocol in visualiser -- bug (keith)  Fix panels dont enable correctly when new sequence created -- bug (priemd) Fix display of submodel start channel -- bug (kevin)  Fix display export exports blank video if video is an odd number of pixels high -- bug (dkulp)  Fix matrix panel uploads incorrectly enabling BBB strings
+   -- bug (keith)  Change xSchedule to stop at the start of the end time rather than at the end of the end time minute -- bug (keith)  Fix crash adding models to groups -- bug (keith)  Fix models lose protocol in visualiser -- bug (keith)  Fix panels don't enable correctly when new sequence created -- bug (priemd) Fix display of submodel start channel -- bug (kevin)  Fix display export exports blank video if video is an odd number of pixels high -- bug (dkulp)  Fix matrix panel uploads incorrectly enabling BBB strings